thatsnotafilter/wilma_json/README.md

 # wilma_json
-Connect to WILMA JSON API with Python
+Connect to VISMA WILMA JSON API with Python

 - Tested with Python 3.73 on Windows
 - Requires requests and hashlib module